mjstraughan/CubingHistory/docs/World Records/WorldCubeAssociation.md

 ## What Should Be Considered Official?

 In January 2004, the Caltech Winter competition was held.
-The record times set by Makisumi at the Caltech Winter competition in January 2004 coudn’t counted as official world records at the time.
+The record times set by Makisumi at the Caltech Winter competition in January 2004 couldn’t be counted as official world records at the time.
 Lars Petrus was the first to question why Makisumi’s solves wouldn’t be considered official [3].
 Others also questioned the reasoning [4].
 Tyson Mao responded by stating the intent to make the results official [5].

 ![](img/WCA/Petrus1.png)
 ![](img/WCA/Fridrich1.png)